Is a Retaliatory Eviction Legal?

 - Tenant Is a Threat to the Health or Safety of Other Tenants in the Building

-Retaliatory evictions can be difficult to prove because a landlord will often be able to come up with another reason as to why they are filing for the eviction.
+Retaliatory evictions can be difficult to prove because a landlord will often come up with another reason for filing the eviction.
 While many states have rules in place which protect tenants from retaliation by their landlords, retaliation is a hard thing to prove.

 The tenant has a better chance of proving their claim if the time between their action, calling a health inspector, for example, and the landlord’s action, filing for the eviction, is shorter, such as one to six months.
 A judge will have a hard time believing that a landlord is acting in retaliation if the landlord filed to evict the tenant one year after the tenant called the health department on the landlord.